kunals495/AI-Query-Resolver-Tool/README.md

 ☀️**Overview** :

 This repository contains the development of my college major project— **AI Article Based Query Resolver Tool** designed for efficient literature analysis.
 The system enables users to query documents such as research papers, articles, and web pages to retrieve precise, contextually relevant answers grounded in verifiable sources.
-The project is a ⛔**WORK-IN-PROGRESS**, and this repository will be updated regularly as new features and optimizations are added.
+The project is in ⛔**WORK-IN-PROGRESS**, and this repository will be updated regularly as new features and optimizations are added.
 Below is a detailed explanation of the features, workflow, and technologies employed.

 💻**Tech Stack** :